Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 Although the AWS Console offers role switching, it lacks a direct way to enter an external ID during role selection.
 So we will be utilizing our computer's CLI again.

-<b>Note</b>: The project provided the Access Key ID and Secret Access Key I will be using in the CLI.
-Recall, my screenshot are on a Mac on iTerm.
+<b>Note</b>: The project provided the Access Key ID and Secret Access Key that I will be using in the CLI.
+Recall, my screenshots are from iTerm in a Mac.

 <br>